oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/experimental/fpga_template/README.md

 |:---                   |:---
 | `USER_HARDWARE_FLAGS` | This space-separated list of flags applies only to flows that generate FPGA hardware (i.e. report, simulation, hardware).
 You can specify flags such as `-Xsclock` or `-Xshyper-optimized-handshaking=off`
 | `USER_FLAGS`          | This space-separated list of flags applies to all flows, including emulation.
 You can specify flags such as `-v` or define macros such as `-DYOUR_OWN_MACRO=3`
-| `USER_INCLUDE_PATHS`  | This space-separated list of include paths applies  to all flows, including emulation.
+| `USER_INCLUDE_PATHS`  | This semicolon-separated list of include paths applies  to all flows, including emulation.
 Specify include paths relative to the `src/CMakeLists.txt` file, or using absolute paths in the filesystem.

 ```bash
 ###############################################################################